 #3.Tarifa’s Digital Nomad Scene

+So… what are Digital Nomads, you may wonder?
 DNs are people who can work location independently because their job only requires a laptop and an internet connection and not an office in the traditional sense of work.
 Life is often cheaper abroad and you can still earn a North-West European wage (i.e. pretty high).
-Tarifa was therefore filled with web developers, web designers, online marketing managers and bloggers (like me!), whose main worries were usually something like “should I get a bocadillo now or later?” and whether there’s enough wind to go kitesurfing in two hours.
+Tarifa was therefore filled with web developers, web designers, online marketing managers, and bloggers (like me!).
+Their main worries were usually something like “should I get a bocadillo now or later?” and whether there’s enough wind to go kitesurfing in two hours.
 The best thing?
 Spain isn’t even the cheapest place to be a Digital Nomad, yet forces from above (i.e. someone with enough brownie points in the community) decided that Tarifa was going to be the Next Big Hub.

 2) Other Digital Nomad’s around + Co-working spaces